elotroalex/wobd-jhu/travel.md

 _On-street metered parking_ is available almost everywhere. *Off-street parking* is also available nearby.
 The Chapel-York Garage (65 Grove Street) is a private parking garages located within walking distance of the Humanities Quadrangle.

 Visitor parking is available in several locations around campus.
 Visit [Transportation Services](https://jhfre.jhu.edu/ts/parking) for more information about parking locations and rates.
 Please allow time to park prior to your visit.

 ## By Train or Bus

 Scott-Bates Commons (formerly Charles Commons) is approximately 2 miles from the train station.
 Transportation to and from the dormitory facilities is available through the [BWI Shuttle Service](http://www.bwiairport.com/en/travel/ground-transportation/trans/supershuttle) and [Taxi Service](http://www.bwiairport.com/en/travel/ground-transportation/trans/taxi).
-[Amtrak](https://www.amtrak.com/home.html) provides train service to Baltimore from New York City, Boston, Newwark, Philadelphia, and Washington, D.C., at prices that are competitive with air travel.
-Participants can also use Lyft.
-Shuttle Information is Forthcoming.
+[Amtrak](https://www.amtrak.com/home.html) provides train service to Baltimore from New York City, Boston, Newark, Philadelphia, and Washington, D.C., at prices that are competitive with air travel.
+Once at the train station, you can take a University Shuttle to campus.
+The hotel is right across the shuttle stop on Charles Street ([Stop No.7](https://jhfre.jhu.edu/wp-content/uploads/2023/08/Copy-of-HW-PB-JHMI.pdf)).
+Another option is a taxi or car ride directly to The Study.

 ## By Airplane

 ### Baltimore/Washington International Thurgood Marshall Airport

-(BWI) is approximately a 45-minute drive to JHU

-- **Ronald Reagan Washington National Airport** (DCA), is about a 60-minute drive to campus.
+This is probably the best option for national flights.
+BWI is approximately a 45-minute drive to JHU.
+The airport is served by all major domestic carriers and is a hub for Southwest Airlines.
+Once you arrive, you have several transportation options to get to The Study.

+- [Super Shuttle](http://www.supershuttle.com/) serving BWI, Reagan/National and Dulles.
+- [The Airport Shuttle](http://www.theairportshuttle.com/) serving BWI, Reagan/National and Dulles.
+- [MTA/Baltimore Light Rail](https://mta.maryland.gov/light-rail) serving BWI in a limited capacity.
+- Uber or Lyft, or taxi services are available at the airport.

+### Dulles International Airport

-- **Dulles International Airport** (IAD) is about a 90-minute drive to campus.
+For international flights, you might want to consider IAD.
+IAD is about a 90-minute drive to campus.
+The airport is served by all major domestic and international carriers.
-- **Newark International Airport** (EWR), 92 miles from campus in Newark, NJ.